eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_linux.rst

       export LD_LIBRARY_PATH=/usr/local/lib/

-* Add it permanently to the :code:`PATH`, by typing:
+* Add it permanently to the :code:`PATH` by executing:

   .. code-block:: bash